Congratulations 2026-2027 Board of Governors!

 SECTION 1:

-This organization shall be known as the Minot Spouses Club (MSC), herein referred to as MSC 501(c)(4).
-It shall be a private organization located at Minot Air Force Base, operating under the parameters of AFI 34-223 or current instruction.
-It is not a part of the Department of Defense or any of its components and it has no government status.
+This organization is known as the Minot Spouses Club (MSC).
+It is a private organization located at Minot Air Force Base, operating as a 501(c)(4) social welfare organization under the parameters of DAFI 34-106 Private Organizations (PO) Program and in accordance with (IAW) all applicable civil and military laws and regulations.
+It is not a part of the Department of Defense nor any of its components and it has no government status.

 SECTION 1:

-Vision Statement: The Minot Spouses Club is dedicated to supporting and encouraging our military spouses through charitable activities and service projects that strengthen friendship, foster the ideals of charity and fellowship, and provide opportunities for social interaction.
+Vision Statement: The Minot Spouses Club is dedicated to supporting and encouraging our military spouses through educational activities, social events, charitable activities and service projects that strengthen friendship, foster the ideals of charity and fellowship, and provide opportunities for social interaction.

-Mission Statement: The Minot Spouses Club’s mission is to: establish and maintain base and community relationships; support all enlisted and officer military spouses, whether active duty, reservist, guard or retired; and to contribute to the base and surrounding communities through charitable contributions, scholarships, and monthly volunteer opportunities.
+Mission Statement: The Minot Spouses Club’s mission is to: establish and maintain base and community relationships; support spouses of all enlisted and officer military service members, whether active duty, reservist, guard, retired, or deceased; and to contribute to the base and surrounding communities through charitable contributions, scholarships, and volunteer opportunities.

 SECTION 3:

-MSC will not permit any part of its earnings to incur private benefit to any individual.
-No member of MSC possesses any right, title to, or interest in the MSC administration property or net earnings as an individual or within a private capacity.
+In accordance with (IAW) DAFI 34-106 MSC will not permit any part of its earnings to incur private benefit to any individual.
+No member of MSC shall possess any right, title, or interest in the MSC administration property or net earnings as an individual or within a private capacity.

-MSC shall not influence legislation or participate in or intervene in any political campaign on behalf of any candidate for public office.
-MSC is an independent private organization and shall conduct activities within the guidelines of the Internal Revenue Code Section 501(c)(4).
+MSC shall conduct activities within the guidelines of the Internal Revenue Code Section 501(c)(4).
+IAW DAFI 34-106 MSC shall not influence legislation or participate in or intervene in any political campaign on behalf of any candidate for public office.

 SECTION 1:

-Authority for creation of the MSC is AFI 34-223
+Authority for creation of the MSC is DAFI 34-106.

 MSC is governed by its Constitution and By-Laws.
 MSC may also institute other governing documents in accordance with the Constitution and By-Laws.
 Should there be a conflict between the Constitution and By-Laws or other governing documents, the Constitution governs.